tomputer-g/tomputer-g.github.io/README.md

 # tomputer-g.github.io
 Hello World!

-This site is still under construction.
+This is my personal website.
+It may be updated somewhat semi-frequently.

 ## Template used